 Juvenile: Grey brown, blue oblique lines across lower head.
 Dashed oblique black lines on body.

-Found over rocky or coral areas at depths usually from 3 to 30m (10 - 100ft) down to 275m (900FT) May form schools, sometimes solitary over sand and grassy areas.
-Prey items include macroalgae, bivalves, crabs, starfish, sea cucumbers, shrimp, and polychaetes.
-It preys on sea urchins by blowing water to overturn it and then attacks it where the spines are short.
+Found over rocky or coral areas at depths usually from 3 to 30m (10 - 100ft) down to 275m (900ft) May form schools, sometimes solitary over sand and grassy areas.
+Prey items include macroalgae, bivalves, crabs, starfish, sea cucumbers, shrimps and polychaete worms.
+It predatess on sea urchins by blowing water to overturn them and then attacks it where the spines are short.

 Queen Triggerfish Juvenile